 It is now in poor condition, currently rated at ‘4’ under Department of Transport guidelines and is due for replacement.

-Douglas Shire Council applied for and was successful in securing 75% of the estimated cost under Federal Government’s Building Better Regions Fund.
+Council was successful in securing 75% of the estimated total project cost under the Federal Government’s, Building Better Regions Fund.

 Council has received the preliminary design from NQ Civil Contractors.

-The proposal is to built a new crossing upstream of the existing bridge which is located on Cape Tribulation Road, between Thornton Beach and Cape Tribulation [27 km by road north from the Daintree ferry and 9 km south of Cape Tribulation].
+The proposal is to build a new crossing upstream of the existing bridge, which is located on Cape Tribulation Road, between Thornton Beach and Cape Tribulation (27 km by road north from the Daintree ferry and 9 km south of Cape Tribulation).

-The crossing’s flood immunity will be increased from approx. one in 10 year (10% chance of flooding per year) to one in 100 year (1% chance).
+- The crossing’s flood immunity will be increased from approximately 1 in 10 year (10% chance of flooding per year) to a 1 in 100 year (1% chance).